-Inborn skills, gifts, and talents become mediocre myths with school finals and college or uni entrance sampling.
-You either have the talent, gift, and inborn skill to ‘cram’ or you end up doomed to an unfulfilled dream of youth and prospect.
+Inborn skills, gifts, and talents may become mediocre myths, at exams.
+We either have the talent, gift, and inborn skill to “cram”, or we end up doomed to unfulfilled dreams of prospect.

 (Try my way with grammar, if you please.
 It is logic, not rules to memorize.).🙂

 In Prague, people made a book tunnel, of old copies.
 Some describe it as a well of wisdom.
 It is about 5 meters or 16 feet.
 Mirrors give an illusion the tunnel never ends.
 To me, it tells to choose on own matter.

 Important: we think what really matters to us

 We do not learn “to entertain the Muses”.
 We give priority to what we could stay doing for our living, and we work on it, at least a little, every day.

 Human memories are not artificial intelligence.
 We do not limit the time for skill to our learning time.
 We think about our matter, walking, washing or cleaning up.

 We practice our memories and try to be as independent of notes and storage devices, as possible.
 This will pay at exams.

 We learn on trains, at railway stations (seriously), with the radio or television on (not necessarily loud).
 We will soon realize we do not really receive the radio or television audio, though we are aware of its presence.
 Our focus in silence is going to become stronger.

 We can look at an object and try to think absolutely nothing.
 We are going to notice that our inner processes bring on associations.
 We can direct these processes, especially for language study.
 Travelers in Grammar have some practice.